donald-macritchie/holiday-cottages/README.md

 #### test_create_cottage

-- In test_create_cottage, it is testing if the cottage model is creating the correct objects in the model.
+- In test_create_cottage, it is testing the creation of the cottage object.
-- It is also testing if the objects have been provides with correct values.
+- The assertions are checking if the test data provided are equal to the name, slug and description attributes
+- assertIsInstance is checking if the "cottage" object is an instance of the "Cottage" class.
+- self.assertTrue(cottage.name.startswith('Test')): This assertion checks if the name attribute of the cottage object starts with the string 'Test'.
+- self.assertIn('unittests', cottage.description): This assertion checks if the string 'unittests' is found within the description attribute of the cottage object.

 #### test_cottage_string_representation

 - Here the Test is checking if the string in the cottage object is correct.

+These tests produced the following result;

 ```text